-As much as massage has become part of the mainstream, there are still many consumers who shy away from the experience -- no matter how much their aching muscles and joints would benefit from the experience.
+As much as massage has become part of the mainstream, there are still many consumers who shy away from experience -- no matter how much their aching muscles and joints would benefit from the experience.
 Chair massage is a good way to introduce potential clients to your practice.
-From a client’s perspective, chair massage requires no disrobing – something that makes many first time clients uneasy – and it takes little time and expense compared to an hour long session.
-As part of your practice, chair massage opens up new channels of opportunity at events, community fairs and trade shows and among companies looking to provide their employees with more benefits and help alleviate stress.
+From a client’s perspective, chair massage requires no disrobing – something that makes many first time clients uneasy – and it takes little time and expense compared to an hour-long session.
+As part of your practice, chair massage opens up new channels of opportunity at events, community fairs, and trade shows and among companies looking to provide their employees with more benefits and help alleviate stress.

 If chair massage sounds like a way to expand your massage business, here are some things to keep in mind:

-Every new marketing channel has a cost associated with it and chair massage is no different.
+Every new marketing channel has a cost associated with it, and chair massage is no different.
 Aside from any equipment costs for a nice massage chair, factor in your time away from the other side of your business and gas mileage and wear and tear on your car.
-There’s also the cost to purchase a booth at community event or trade shows if you target them.
+There’s also the cost to purchase a booth at a community event or trade shows if you target them.

 Looking professional is always important but even more so when you ‘take your business out in front of hundreds of people, if not more.
 You may be set up at a community event with people passing by you all day.
-Especially when you consider each chair massage client can become an ongoing client, you want to look your professional best.
-Dress professionally even if casual.
+When you consider each chair massage client can become an ongoing client, you want to look your professional best.
+Dress professionally, even if casual.
 Your equipment also should be clean and well cared for – no worn or torn padding on your chair.

 If you’re already offering chair massage, do you have any other tips to share?